❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 T

-Touch up (= Auffrischung)
+Touch-up (= Auffrischung)

-Ask for the touch up →
+Learn more about the touch up →

 Transformation (= Transformation)